Peer Mediation and Conflict Training for Schools – London and UK

 City of London, UK

-Our Peer Mediation and Conflict Resolution Training For Schools service is based a short distance from the City of London, and we are happy to run peer mediation and conflict resolution trainings for primary and secondary schools in the City of London.
+Our Peer Mediation and Conflict Resolution Training For Schools service is based a short distance from the City of London, and we are happy to deliver peer mediation and conflict resolution trainings to primary and secondary schools in the City of London.

 Hackney, London, UK

-Our Conflict Resolution Training For Schools service is based in the London borough of Hackney, and we we are pleased to offer peer mediation training and conflict resolution training For Primary and Secondary schools in Hackney.
+Our Conflict Resolution Training For Schools service is based in the London borough of Hackney, and we we are pleased to offer peer mediation training and conflict resolution training to primary and secondary schools in Hackney.

 Islington, London, UK